hydrobricks/hydrobricks-doc/doc/advanced.rst

 covers.
 These land covers can have a dynamic evolution.
 This evolution can be externally driven or internally computed.

-Hydrobricks offers the following options:

-1. Land cover evolution defined through csv files
-2. Land cover evolution defined through shapefiles
-3. Glacier evolution with the delta-h method from shapefiles
-4. Glacier evolution with the delta-h method from ice thickness

 The definition of a land cover evolution does not replace the original definition of the hydro units, which need to be also provided to the function.
 The areas provided in the definition of the hydro units are the starting point